Disclaimers: See Part 1

 "No thanks is required, but you are welcome all the same."

-Once the table was tidy, Iona said.
-"There's a celebration this evening."
+Once the table was tidy, Iona announced, "There's a celebration this evening."

 "I know."
 Ri responded.
 "The Chancellor informed me.
-It's for the promotion of some soldier, who's name I've forgotten."
+It's for the promotion of a soldier whose name I've forgotten."

 "It doesn't matter."
 Iona went on.
 "The point is, it's happening and I would like you to accompany me."